mpi-advance/mpi-advance/README.md

 2. Manually installing some (or all)  MPI Advance libraries by other means, and then using this repository's `BUILD_LIGHT` CMake option to only install CMake files to make `find_package(MPIAdvance)` work
 3. Using the repository's spack package files provided in the custom spack repository.
 ### Building from source
+The first option to build the MPI Advance libraries is to build everything from this repository directly.
+Source code for the component libraries are included as git submodules, and can be built using Cmake and make.

 #### Prerequisites
 While the CMake code for this repository only requires CMake 3.17 or newer, more prerequisites may be required if building the included git submodules.
 For exact prerequisites, please refer to the documentation of the MPI Advance packages you are building.